 6. Decide what to do with premium content.

 Does your content sit behind a paywall?
 That’s cool, you’re already used to forgoing search traffic anyway.
 But if you decide that you want to drip out tips on social media with links back to some kind of access challenge page, just be clear on that strategy out of the gate.
-Harvard Business Review (@HarvardBiz) allows social users to read five articles for free, then they get an access-challenge page to their paywall.
-And it’s OK because they’re not getting it the first time.
+Better yet, use a metered paywall, and allow users to view a few articles of content before hitting an access-challenge page.

 7. Integrate social media into your advertising packages.